MinderooFoundation/OceanOmics-amplicon-nf/docs/parameters.md

 - [skip_lulu](#skip_lulu).
 This will skip LULU. - default = false
 - [skip_lulu_comparison](#skip_lulu_comparison).
 By default, the pipeline produces phyloseq objects with and without LULU curation.
 If you're not skipping LULU, this will prevent creating non-LULU phyloseq objects. - default = false
 - [skip_classification](#skip_classification).
 This will skip the Blastn/LCA part of the pipeline. - default = false
-- [skip_filter](#skip_proportionalfilter).
+- [skip_filter](#skip_filter).
 This will skip the proportional filter part of the pipeline.
 Proportional filter is a filter step using the filter method described here (https://essopenarchive.org/doi/full/10.22541/au.169956117.76591919) - default = false
-- [normalise_pid](#normalise_pid).
-The LCA_withFishbase can normalise the percent ID by multiplying that value with the query coverage.
-This option turn that feature on - default = false
-- [use_bitwise](#use_bitwise).
-By default, the LCA_withFishbase script uses percent identity when calculating LCA.
-This option tells the script to use bitwise instead of precent identity.
-Default = false
 - [start_from_blast](#start_from_blast).
 This will start the pipeline at the BLAST step.
 If using this option, you must also provide the "fasta" and "otu_table".
 Default = false
 - [start_from_lca](#start_from_lca).
 This will start the pipeline at the LCA step.
 If using this option, you must also provide the "fasta", "otu_table", and "blast_results".
 Default = false
 - [fasta](#fasta).
 ASV/ZOTU fasta file to be used when starting from the BLAST or LCA steps.